 Cost of services revenue - Cost of services revenue consists primarily of costs associated with capture services and costs for add-on features.
 Costs for capture services are primarily attributable to services rendered by third-party technicians that digitally capture spaces on behalf of the applicable customer, as well as administration and support costs associated with managing the program.
-Costs for add-on features are primarily attributable to services rendered by third-party contractors that develop the floor plans or other add-ons applications purchased by our subscribers as well as support costs associated with delivering the applications.
+Costs for add-on features are primarily attributable to services rendered by third-party technicians purchased by our subscribers as well as support costs associated with delivering the applications.